-In the first case the statement follows from Remark \ref{remarkstar} and the Riemann--Roch theorem without denominators (see \cite{Fulton}*{Example $15.3.6$} for the specific statement needed).
+In the first case, the statement follows from Remark \ref{remarkstar} and the Riemann--Roch theorem without denominators (see \cite{Fulton}*{Example $15.3.6$} for the specific statement needed).

-One possible way to deal with the second case is to apply the Riemann--Roch theorem without denominators for projective morphisms (see \cite{Pappas}*{Theorem$\: 2.2$}) to the morphism $f$. \end{remk} \end{section} \begin{section}{Convenient model for algebraic $K$-theory space} Denote by $\mathcal{E}$ the category of essentially small exact categories.
+To deal with the second case one can apply the Riemann--Roch theorem without denominators for projective morphisms (see \cite{Pappas}*{Theorem$\: 2.2$}) to the morphism $f$. \end{remk} \end{section} \begin{section}{Convenient model for algebraic $K$-theory space} Consider the category $\mathcal{E}$ of essentially small exact categories.
 There is a functor